lucidrains/distilled-retriever-pytorch/README.md

 ## Distilling Knowledge from Reader to Retriever

-Implementation of the retriever distillation procedure as outlined in the paper "Distilling Knowledge from Reader to Retriever" in Pytorch
+Implementation of the retriever distillation procedure as outlined in the paper <a href="https://arxiv.org/abs/2012.04584">Distilling Knowledge from Reader to Retriever</a> in Pytorch.
+They propose to train the retriever using the cross attention scores as pseudo-labels.
+SOTA on QA.

 ## Citations